vjwilson/react-gulp-browserify/README.md

 ## Running the app

-The gulp file will compile the styles (SASS), convert the React and ES2015 features to standard Javascript and bundle the code, and copy all the necessary files to a `dev_build/` directory.
+The gulp file will compile the styles (SASS), convert the React and ES2015 features to standard Javascript and bundle the code, and copy all the necessary files to a `dev_build/` directory, and launch Browser-Sync.

-        gulp watch
+        gulp serve

         # or just plain